RobinBrouwer/gritter/README.markdown

 # gritter

-	version 0.5
+	version 0.5.1
 	Robin Brouwer
 	Daniël Zwijnenburg
 	45north

-This Ruby on Rails plugin allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter'.
+This Ruby on Rails gem allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter'.

 ## Installation

+You can use this gem by putting the following inside your Gemfile:

+	gem "gritter"

-Install the plugin with the following command:
+You can also install this as a plugin with the following command:

 	rails plugin install git://github.com/RobinBrouwer/gritter.git

-This is a Rails 3 plugin.
-When you're using Rails 2 you should use version 0.3:
+This is a Rails 3 gem.
+When you're using Rails 2 you should use version 0.3 (this is a plugin):

 	script/plugin install git://github.com/RobinBrouwer/gritter.git -r 'tag v0.3'